EaryChow/Blender-AgX-Resolve/README.md

 The peak nits for HDR output.
 UI limited to [400, 1000] with default of 1000.

 ## SDR Peak Nits
 The SDR peak nits assumption.
 UI limted to [100, 400] with default of 203.
+Blender's LUT sets it to 100.

 ## HDR Extra Shoulder Power
 Apply extra multiplier to sigmoid's shoulder power parameter, compensating for HDR's middle gray darkening.